Zak S. (Lamentations of the Flame Princess)

 Vornheim; The Complete City Kit is meant not only as a campaign setting (in this aspect it succeeds admirably), but also as a sort of how-too book on running city games and quickly generating cityplans, floorplans, NPCs and so on.
 The third part consists, of course, of random tables.

 We begin, as is no more then tradition with a Zak S product, with an ugly map.
 Cubist scribbles and angular letters.
 Ugh.
 Several locations are described with terse evocative sentences to give the titular Grey Maze some context.

 A plain near the town of two great armies stand enmeshed and unmoving in a white web, held unchanging in the midst of mutual slaughter.
 The forces of the mad wizard Gorth and a hybrid band of desperate allies scraped together to oppose him have faced each other thus for 4,000 years.
 One day the white strands will fray, the battle will continue, and the ancient forces of Gorth the Unfathomable will once more seek to maraud, to devastate, and to overthrow.

 And so on and so forth.
 Good stuff.
 A later Appendix N takes up an admirable 1/3 of a page references several works of inspiration beyond the Leiber, Moorcock & Vance one would expect from the usual OSR adherant.
 Mevielle’s the City and Harrison’s Viriconium are mentioned, authors requiring further investigation on my part, and we see echoes of their work reflected in the baroque towers of Vornheim wherever we go.

-Snakes may be read like books, horrific medieval demons lurk in dark alleys, strange, colourful figures follow petty intrigues and the lives of its many inhabitants are governed by an inordinate number of absurd superstitions.
+Snakes may be read like books, horrific medieval demons lurk in dark alleys, strange, colorful figures follow petty intrigues and the lives of its many inhabitants are governed by an inordinate number of absurd superstitions.
 It reminds me somewhat of the write up I did on The Free City of Muir (faggoty self-link), though the observant reader will note the general concept has been executed with somewhat differing themes and much much more adjectives.